Zakk Wylde Sounds Off On Ozzy’s Farewell Tour, Black Label Society’s ‘Grimmest Hits’ & The World Of Wrestling

 ZW: Oh, totally, without a doubt, like Carol Burnett and Friends.

 CL: For sure.
 Well, one last question.
 I’m a big fan of your Book of Shadowssolo albums.
 Any other solo albums coming out or in the works?
-I saw that you recently did that Toxic Diarrheasingle, by the way.
+I saw that you recently did that Toxic Diarrhea single, by the way.
 That was awesome.

 ZW: [Laughing] Thank you very much, yeah, with the Sabatini over there.
 Yeah, totally, that’s another wrestling promo right there.
 If we do another Book, the mellow stuff, it would be when it’s time to make another one.
 I mean, as much as I love listening to Zeppelin’s ‘Black Dog’ and everything like that, I love it when they do ‘Going to California’ and ‘The Rain Song.’
 I love it all, The Eagles, Elton John, The Band, Sam Cooke, Percy Sledge, and all that stuff.
 Like you said, I love doing it all.